10 After-school No-sugar-needed Snacks

 Simple yet tasty, these peanut butter and honey bites make the perfect after-school snack.
 Sprinkle with coconut or cinnamon.

 Sweet, homemade honey marshmallows are a great alternative to the pre-packaged brands with processed sugar.
 Enjoy these campfire snacks anytime, with dark chocolate and graham crackers!
 Campfire not required.

 No sugar needed for this delicious ice cream recipe.
-Add raw and unfiltered honey for a delicious alternative sweetener that contains vitamins and enzymes.
+Add raw and unfiltered honey for a delicious alternative sweetener.
 For even more fun, set up a mini-toppings bar with cinnamon, coconut shavings, or sprinkles!